anisha2102/docvqa/README.md

     --train_json <train-output-json-path> \
 ```

+## Demo
+Try out the demo on a sample datapoint with demo.ipynb

 ## Acknowledgements
 The code and pretrained models are based on [LayoutLM](https://github.com/microsoft/unilm/tree/master/layoutlm) and [HuggingFace Transformers](https://github.com/huggingface/transformers).
 Many thanks for their amazing open source contributions.